cortado-mobile-solutions/apidoc-mdm/docs/group.md

     "tokenstatus": null,
     "data": [
         {
-            "description": "This template is used for ccs users that are not in a managed active directory group.", "id": 1,
+            "description": "This group is used for ccs users that are not in a managed active directory group.", "id": 1,
-            "name": "Default Group Template",
+            "name": "Default Group",
             "priority": 0,
             "sid": "default_user_template"
         },